SarvarKh/ofn-wiki/Releasing.md

 The first time you do this, you'll need to make sure that you can ssh into all the production servers without being prompted to confirm the authenticity of the host.
 I (Andy) did this by ssh'ing to each one and manually typing 'yes' at the prompt.

+:warning: Make sure you don't have local uncommitted changes!
+Including any `secrets.yml` files that are ignored by git.

 After you deployed, let the instance managers know so that they can run some basic tests.
 Include a link to the release notes page so that they can easily see what has changed.
 Post on #instance-managers slack channel:

 ```